abdussahid26/Paligemma-Multimodal-Vision-Language-Model-from-Scratch/README.md

 # PaliGemma: A Versatile 3B Vision-Language Model for Transfer

 This repository provides an implementation of **PaliGemma**, a state-of-the-art multimodal vision-language model (VLM) released by Google.
-With 3 billion parameters, PaliGemma is designed to enable robust transfer learning across a wide range of vision-and-language tasks.

 Thanks to [Hugging Face](https://huggingface.co/) and [Umar Jamil]() for their efforts in demystifying and making this model accessible to the community.